openstack/diskimage-builder/elements/yum/README.rst

 slow connections.
 This is more effective than using an HTTP proxy as a yum cache since the same rpm from different mirrors is often requested.

-A custom yum repository configuration can also be applied by defining `DIB_YUM_REPO_CONF` to the path to a repo configuration file.
-The file will be copied to /etc/yum.repos.d/dib-yum-repo-conf.repo during the image build, and then removed at the end of the build.
+Custom yum repository configurations can also be applied by defining `DIB_YUM_REPO_CONF` to a space separated list of repo configuration files.
+The files will be copied to /etc/yum.repos.d/ during the image build, and then removed at the end of the build.
+Each repo file should be named differently to avoid a filename collision.